WeblateOrg/weblate/docs/admin/upgrade.rst

 * There is new quality check: :ref:`check-translated`.
 * The ``INSTALLED_APPS`` now should include ``weblate.permissions``.
-* The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before, see :ref:`groupacl` for more information about the setup.
+* The per project ALCs are now implemented using Group ACL, you might need to adjust your setup if you were using Group ACLs before.
 * There are several new permissions which should be assigned to default groups, you should run ``./manage.py setupgroups`` to update them.
-Alternatively, you might want to add the following permissions where applicable (see :ref:`extra-privs` for their default setup):
+Alternatively, you might want to add the following permissions where applicable:
   * Can access VCS repository
   * Can access project